 Part 1: Introduction to SAP Graph

 SAP Graph is the new unified and consolidated API for SAP-managed data.
-Developers use SAP Graph to build applications that access a business data graph of SAP-managed data, regardless of where this data resides.
+Developers use SAP Graph to build applications that access a connected business data graph of SAP-managed data, regardless of where this data resides.

 This is the first part in a developer tutorial on SAP Graph, the API for SAP’s Integrated Intelligent Suite.
 For an up-to-date overview and publication schedule for the full tutorial series, check the SAP Graph Multi-Part Tutorial: Information Map.